peterheard01/logic-room/_posts/6-reasons-why-your-digital-projects-keep-failing/2017-04-12-6-reasons-why-your-digital-projects-keep-failing.md

 date:   2017-04-12 04:05:50 +0000
 ---

-If you are a business owner, you know how important your digital strategy is if you want your company to be successful.
-Even so, with all of this focus on building effective digital strategies, some business owners are still struggling with failing digital projects and don&#39;t understand why.
+If you are a business executive, you know how important your [digital strategy](/no-one-understands-digital-transformation-heres-why/){:target="_blank"} is if you want your company to be successful.
+Even so, with all of this focus on building effective digital strategies, some leaders are still struggling with failing digital projects and don&#39;t understand why.
 To help them troubleshoot and come up with a solution to ensure the success of their digital projects, we have created this list of some of the more common reasons digital projects fail and how you can avoid them.

 The two main causes of failed digital projects are missed deadlines and blown budgets.
 There are many factors that contribute to this and these are the most common:

 ## Focusing on the money before the details

 This is one of the easiest factors to avoid but the one that most business owners fall victim to.
 If your team is focused on the cash value of the project and wants to &quot;talk details&quot; later, your digital project could be doomed for failure.
-Understanding what each project entails is key to meeting deadlines and not going overbudget.
+Understanding what each project entails is key to meeting deadlines and not going over budget.

 ## Failing to plan, is planning to fail